-- 9. In the meantime, the Directive caused direct harm to Plaintiff Jane Doe 2 and threatens irreparable harm to Plaintiff Jane Doe 1.
+- 9. In the meantime, the Directive caused direct harm to Plaintiffs Jane Doe 2 and Jane Doe 3 and threatens irreparable harm to Plaintiff Jane Doe 1.
 Both are pregnant and live or work in Massachusetts.
 Jane Doe 2 brought a prescription to her local pharmacy for the Covid vaccine that she received from her obstetrician after this issuance of the Directive on May 27.
 The pharmacist refused to administer the vaccine to her because the pharmacist was afraid of losing her license if she administered a vaccine that the CDC no longer recommended during pregnancy.
 Jane Doe 2 tried to receive the vaccine at another pharmacy and, again, was refused because of the Directive.
 While she was ultimately able to receive the vaccine at a third location, the pharmacy required her to sign an attestation asserting that she is eligible to receive the vaccine under the CDC's guidelines, which the pharmacist administering the vaccine to her was unable to confirm.
 Jane Doe 1 is a physician who works in a Massachusetts hospital where she is exposed to infectious diseases on a daily basis.
 Jane Doe 1 therefore faces an increased risk of contracting Covid.
-Now, with the respiratory virus season only a month or two away, she faces the increased imminent risk demonstrated by Jane Doe 2 of being unable to get the Covid vaccine because of the Secretary's action. - 10.
-The respiratory virus season annually begins in the months of September and October in this country.
-Presently, schools, health care providers, public health departments, and pharmacists, among others, are gearing up for the public to get flu shots and other vaccines, such as Covid boosters, as the respiratory illness season approaches.
-The Directive, however, has caused confusion and uncertainty as to whether pregnant individuals and children can or even should get the Covid vaccine.
-The Directive has caused increasing distrust of doctors' advice to their patients to get vaccinated, thus damaging the patient-physician relationship and inhibiting the ability of health care providers to practice according to the standard of care required of them.
-The solution to the damage that the Directive has caused across the entire vaccine ecosystem is to vacate the Directive and order the Secretary to restore the recommendations that pregnant individuals and children receive the Covid vaccine to the CDC's immunization schedules.
+Now, with the respiratory virus season upon us, she faces the increased imminent risk-as demonstrated by Jane Doe 2-of being unable to get the Covid vaccine because of the Secretary's action. - 10.
+Jane Doe 3 now joins this case because a pharmacist refused to give the Covid vaccine to her two teenage sons on August 14, 2025.
+Jane Doe 3, who lives in the Seattle, Washington area, made online appointments for her sons to get the Covid vaccine and went to the pharmacy at the appointed times.
+The pharmacist on duty refused to vaccinate her sons because they ostensibly were not in the eligible age group.
+When Jane Doe 3 asked what the eligible age group is, the pharmacist replied either over 60 or 65 is the eligible age group.
+The pharmacist ended the conversation by reiterating that she would not vaccinate her sons because they are not in the eligible age group.
+Both of Jane Doe 3's sons were upset that they could not get the Covid vaccine.
+They are fearful of catching the new Covid strain's "razor-blade throat" themselves and are even more fearful of infecting Jane Doe 3, who has a compromised immune system.